Get Sub String

 <Dynamic Variable> (Required)

-This variable stores a specific portion of a string.
+This dynamic variable stores a specific portion of a string.

 <Dynamic Variable> (Optional)